 If your body does not produce sufficient insulin, you are at risk of ketoacidosis.
 This is possible if you are ill or if there is not enough insulin for injections.
 Ketoacidosis can also happen when diabetics do not eat enough food.

 How popular is Invokana?

 For the pharmaceutical industry, Invokana has proven a massive income generator.
 It raked in $278 million during the first quarter of 2015 alone.

-If you or a loved one contracted ketoacidosis while taking Invokana, contact the Bowling Law Firm.
+If you or a loved one contracted ketoacidosis while taking Invokana, contact the The Bowling Christiansen Law Firm.
 David A. Bowling is a New Orleans medical malpractice attorney who will represent your interests.